marmelab/web-myna/readme.md

 For a long time, the idea of having a system to record API calls to use them in functional or e2e tests has been making its mark.
 I have tried several tools:

 * [Polly.js](https://netflix.github.io/pollyjs/#/) with its REST recording.
-But Polly imposes a lot of configuration, and leaves too dependent on the library in the tests.
+But Polly imposes a lot of configuration, and leaves you too dependent on the library in the tests.
 * [RestBird](https://restbird.org/).
 The project is still a little young, the documentation still too incomplete.
-And above all, you can only launch the mock server on localhost, which is a problem within docker-composer.
+And above all, you can only launch the mock server on localhost, which is a problem within docker-compose.
 * [Http Toolkit](https://github.com/httptoolkit/mockttp).
-It is a paid system to enjoy all features, and it does not really work as an API server (mocked), but more as a request interceptor.
+You have to pay to enjoy all the features, and it does not really work as an API server (mocked), but more as a request interceptor.
 * [Mock server](http://www.mock-server.com/#what-is-mockserver).
 Probably the most attractive project, but it seems really too complicated!

 So no project that really matched the need.